Flowminder/FlowKit/docs/source/developer/index.md

     1.  `query_kind` class attribute is required, and must be different from the `query_kind` of all other exposed query classes.
     2. The `__init__` method should take as arguments all parameters of `MyQuery` that will be exposed via the API.
-    3. All input parameters ust be set as attributes on `self` so that the object can be serialised correctly.
+    3. All input parameters must be set as attributes on `self` so that the object can be serialised correctly.
     4. If `MyQuery` is a _spatial aggregate_ or a _reference location_, but does not have an explicit `aggregation_unit` parameter (e.g. because the aggregation unit is determined by a nested sub-query), you must define an `aggregation_unit` property or attribute so that other queries (and the `get_aggregation_unit` server action) can identify the aggregation unit associated with this query.
     5. Define a `_flowmachine_query_obj` property that returns the underlying `MyQuery` FlowMachine query object.
     6. The exposed parameters do not need to have names that match the corresponding parameters of the underlying `MyQuery` object.